dimakomplekt/magnets_study_1/README.md

 # magnets_study_1
-This repositoy contains the files with realisation of the control system for the study of the plasma flow turbulence degree influence on the heat exchange processes.
+This repository contains files with the implementation of a control system for studying the effect of the plasma flow turbulence degree on heat transfer processes.

-This control system is built on the basis of two mosfet transistors, which alternately transmit voltage from the power source to two electromagnets.
+This control system is based on two MOSFETs that alternately transmit voltage from the power source to two electromagnets.

-Two discrete outputs of the NUCLEO-F401RE development board are used for control pulses generation (PB4; PB5).
+Two discrete outputs of the NUCLEO-F401RE debug board (PB4; PB5) are used to generate control pulses.

+The closed function "operation(...)" is used to create the necessary switching cycles.

-The standart "Blue" user-button is used for the pattern changing.
+The standard user button "Blue" is used to change the pattern (different duty cycles).

+The switching period/frequency is controlled by the variable "period_1" inside the function "operation(...)".

-One discrete output is used for the LED, which is provided of the visual control of pattern change.
+One discrete output is used for the LED, which provides visual control of the pattern change.

-The private function "void operation(...)" is used for the creating of the needed commutation cycles.
+The project was developed using the standard ST Electronics programs - "MX CUBE" and "CUBE IDE".
+The main directory with files is inside a single .zip file here!